 Collecting data effectively and predicting future trends is a big part of agriculture.
 With the help of AI, farmers can predict future weather conditions, water levels, and even soil capacity.
 By analyzing what resulted in a large yield of crops and putting it in terms of other factors like season, rain levels, humidity, etc., and tallying it with a prediction of profit margins, farmers can create better plans for their harvest cycles.
 Cognilytica reports over 75 Million Agricultural smart devices already in use worldwide this year for these particular use cases.

 Not only will AI software help increase profit for farmers, but the data collected this way can give budding AI researchers a lot to play around with as well.
 More data means more information that algorithms have to learn from.
-More learning datasets means better algorithms – ones that can ultimately predict more accurate results.
+More learning datasets mean better algorithms – ones that can ultimately predict more accurate results.
 It’s a positive-sum game in which everybody wins.
 AI in agriculture is a means that can revolutionize how we approach farming.

 2. Crop and Soil Monitoring: